Viper Documentation

 - Review the quote — expected receive amount, minimum receive, slippage, ETA, and bot fee.

-- Confirm — the bot broadcasts on the source chain, then polls LI.FI for status updates.
+- Confirm — the bot broadcasts on the source chain, then polls 0x for status updates.

 Tracking In-Flight Bridges